samEEG/GoldBachs-Conjecture-and-Comet/README.md

 -	Two methods to calculate the total combinations of two primes that equal N. One using a hashmap and the other using a binary search algorithm.

 The java file outputs  data to a .txt file.
 Use a graphing software of your choice to plot the relationship.
-Also I found it strange that I couldn’t find a list of total combinations for a given even number online, so this repository also includes my .txt file.
+Also I found it strange that I couldn’t find a list of total combinations for a given even number online, so this repository also includes my .txt file for until 10^6 even numbers.